 Though evening weddings are still the most relevant, hosting a Brunch wedding is becoming more and more popular among couples.
 A daytime wedding is truly a wonderful way to have a more relaxed affair that may give you the chance to spend a longer timeline with friends and family.
-In this article you’ll find a bunch of ideas to follow for making the most out of your ultimate morning wedding.
+In this article you’ll find a bunch of ideas to follow for making the most out of your ultimate Brunch wedding.

-Daytime wedding, the latest trend we are obsessed with!
+Brunch wedding or Daytime wedding, the latest trend we are obsessed with!

 People love brunch pretty as much as weddings, so, it comes without saying that combining the two with a Brunch wedding continues to grow in popularity among newlyweds.
 As more weddings are held outdoors, couples may choose to have a morning wedding and brunch reception, for enjoying sun-kissed experiences.

 Brunch weddings are obviously more relaxing than evening celebrations, but they still need a certain level of creative planning.
-Truly, brunches can be as original or as casual as the newlyweds wish, anyway, stress levels go down because there are pretty fewer decisions to make about reception, decors, and more.
-When it comes to planning a daytime wedding, there are certain differences between this time of day and an evening wedding that are important to consider.
+Truly, brunches can be as original or as casual as the newlyweds wish, anyway, stress levels go down because there are pretty fewer decisions to make about reception, decors and more.
+When it comes to planning a daytime wedding, there are certain differences between this time of the day and an evening wedding that are important to consider.
 Keep reading for tips on planning your ultimate morning wedding.

-Morning wedding: plan the timing
+Brunch wedding: plan the timing

 When it comes to planning a Brunch wedding, we have to consider certain important differences between this time of day and an evening wedding.
 If the thought of waking up so early scares you, a brunch wedding may not be ideal, because depending on the details of your daytime wedding, you might be dealing with a tight schedule that stars before dawn.
-Brunch receptions are typically scheduled between 11 a.m. and 2-3 p.m, with the wedding ceremony happening right before, between 10 am – 10:30 am.
+In morning weddings, Brunch receptions are typically scheduled between 11 a.m. and 2-3 p.m, with the wedding ceremony happening right before, between 10 am – 10:30 am.
 To make everyone feel welcome and more comfortable, arrange a “coffee corner” with hot coffee of course along with pastries or other treats, to assure your guests a pleasant awakening!

-Choosing the Venue for your Daytime Wedding
+Choosing the Venue for your morning Wedding

 Brunch weddings are typically smaller and more informal than evening ones, so couples can be flexible with the venue.
 Moreover, since morning weddings aren’t so common, venues usually have more availability which means that it’s more easy to find it, avoiding stress.
 Anyway, remember to talk to venue coordinators about your timing to see if it meets their availability, since you’ll be working with a hard deadline!
-Before booking a brunch spot, try to see it during the time of day you’re planning your reception.
+Before booking a brunch spot for your daytime wedding, try to see it during the time of day you’re planning your reception.
 Make sure that venues feature ideal lighting and shadows for good morning videos and photos, you can also ask your videographer to check out your choices.
 Popular locations include gardens, greenhouses, restaurants with outdoor patio, and even your backyard can work

-Décor that match the Brunch Wedding Vibe
+Décor that match the Brunch Wedding Vibes

 A brunch wedding differs from an evening celebration in more ways than just the time of the day.
 Truly it tends to feel more like a garden party or a bridal shower.
 Even if with a morning wedding you have the flexibility to make it as casual or as formal as you wish, you must consider the ways decorations can reflect that.
 Keep it light and romantic instead of dark and dramatic, because no one will be expecting dramatic centerpieces and impressive uplighting.
 Elevate your brunch wedding with creative dècor options: use wildflower in mason jars, set up festive food stations instead of sit-down meal or classic buffet, or think of cozy brunch boxes under airy tents.

 A full menu is the key, and the possibilities are quite endless.
 Think plenty of appetizers and salads, with some daytime-friendly mains.
-If you really want to wow your guests, you can get playful making your morning wedding even more unique by offering food stations, such as a waffle bar, a beignet and omelet stations.
-A typical brunch reception will take place between 11 a.m. and 2 p.m, so if you’d like it to be more of a breakfast, consider a coffee corner with sweet treats consisting of pastries, scones, fruity nibbles and more!
+If you want to make your morning wedding even more unique and wow your guests, you can offer food stations, such as a waffle bar or omelet stations.
+A typical brunch reception will take place between 11 a.m. and 2 p.m, so if you’d like it to be more of a breakfast, consider a coffee corner with sweet treats consisting of pastries, scones, fruit and more!
 And of course, don’t forget the drinks.
 Serve juices and coffee, or light cocktails like mimosas or Bellini, before moving onto the main course.
 Offer lighter wines or champagne alongside a luncheon menu.
 Finally, you can skip the traditional cake and just have a tasty dessert table filled with any kind of sweeties.
 Whatever you end up doing, make sure there’s plenty to go around!

-Benefits of a Brunch wedding
+Conclusions: the pros of a daytime wedding